elos/culture/protocol/git.md

 Fast forward merges (`ff-only`) apply the commits on your feature branch sequentially to master.

-Effectively the counterpart of a rebase, the merge requires no commit, and does not reproduce changesets.
+Effectively the counterpart of a rebase, the fast-forward merge requires no commit, and does not reproduce changesets.

 Submodules
 ----------